 E If a life span is a genetically determined biological characteristic, it is logically necessary to propose the existence of an internal clock, which in some way measures and controls the ageing process and which finally determines death as the last step in a fixed programme.
 Like the life span, the metabolic rate has for different organisms a fixed mathematical relationship to the body mass.
 In comparison to the life span this relationship is 'inverted': the larger the organism the lower its metabolic rate.
 Again this relationship is valid not only for birds, but also, similarly on average within the systematic unit, for all other organisms (plants, animals, unicellular organisms).

 F Animals which behave 'frugally' with energy become particularly old, for example, crocodiles and tortoises.
 Parrots and birds of prey are often held chained up.
-Thus they are not able to 'experience life' and so they attain a high life span in captivity.
+Thus they are not able to 'experience life' and so they attain a high life pan in captivity.
 Animals which save energy by hibernation or lethargy (e.g. bats or hedgehogs) live much longer than those which are always active.
 The metabolic rate of mice can be reduced by a very low consumption of food (hunger diet).
-They then may live twice as long as their well fed comrades.
+They then may live twice as long as their well-fed comrades.
 Women become distinctly (about 10 per cent) older than men.
 If you examine the metabolic rates of the two sexes you establish that the higher male metabolic rate roughly accounts for the lower male life span.
 That means that they live life 'energetically' — more intensively, but not for as long.

 G It follows from the above that sparing use of energy reserves should tend to extend life.
-Extreme high performance sports may lead to optimal cardiovascular performance, but they quite certainly do not prolong life.
+Extreme high-performance sports may lead to optimal cardiovascular performance, but they quite certainly do not prolong life.
 Relaxation lowers metabolic rate, as does adequate sleep and in general an equable and balanced personality.
 Each of as can develop his or her own 'energy saving programme' with a little self-observation, critical self-control and, above all, logical consistency.
-Experience will show that to live in this way not only increases the life span but is also very healthy.
+Experience will show that to live in this way not only increases the lifespan but is also very healthy.
 This final aspect should not be forgotten.